mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Reset Primal and Dual Values
-Users retain the flexibility to reset these initial primal values to their default configurations at any juncture.
-This can be accomplished by utilizing the active power outputs of the generators and the initial bus voltage angles extracted from the `PowerSystem` type, employing the [`setInitialPoint!`](@ref setInitialPoint!(::DcOptimalPowerFlow)) function:
+Users retain the flexibility to reset these initial primal values to their default configurations at any time.
+This can be done using the active power outputs of the generators and the initial bus voltage angles extracted from the `PowerSystem` type with the [`setInitialPoint!`](@ref setInitialPoint!(::DcOptimalPowerFlow)) function:
 ```@example dcopf
 setInitialPoint!(analysis)
 nothing # hide